 At Ashby Hill Top, we encourage a view of learning that will:

 Content of the Curriculum

 The following links will take you to some important documents that will help you to support your children with their learning.
-Please take particular note of the expectations for each individual year group.

 Questions to ask your child about their reading book

 Subtraction Years 1-3